br4chu/johann/README.md

 # Introduction

-Johann is a simple Java library giving you the ability to communicate with docker-compose CLI from within JVM.
+Johann is a simple Java library that communicates with docker-compose CLI.

 # Getting started